-No weapons are allowed in any common areas or in staff offices at any time.
+No weapons are allowed in any common areas or in staff offices of this property at any time.
 Weapons include but are not limited to: any kind of gun or firearm, a sharp-edged knife/switchblade, or any other device that could be construed as a weapon by law enforcement or staff.

-You must be fully clothed and wearing shoes at all times when in common areas.
+You must be fully clothed and wearing shoes at all times while in the common areas.

-You are not to have open alcoholic containers in your possession or to consume alcoholic beverages in any common areas on Spring Terrace property.
+You are not to have open alcoholic containers in your possession or to consume alcoholic beverages in any common areas on Arbor Terrace property.